 - had impetigo before and it keeps coming back

 Impetigo is very infectious.
 Check with your GP before you go to them.
-They may suggest a phone consultation.

 Do not stop using the antibiotic cream or tablets early, even if the impetigo starts to clear up.

-If your impetigo keeps coming back
+If impetigo keeps coming back

 A GP can take a swab from around your nose to check for the bacteria that causes impetigo.

-Impetigo can spread to other parts of your body, or to other people, until it stops being contagious.
+Impetigo can spread to other parts of your body or to other people until it stops being contagious.

-Impetigo stops being contagious:
+It stops being contagious:

 - when the patches dry out and crust over – if you do not get treatment